-After the 2017 solar eclipse, the next total solar eclipse visible over the continental United States will be on April 8, 2024.
+After the solar eclipse on April 8, 2024, the next total solar eclipse visible over the continental United States will be on August 23, 2044.

 This photo taken from the International Space Station shows the moon's umbral, or inner, shadow during the total solar eclipse of March 29, 2006.